Supporting Oaxaca’s Coast After Hurricane Erick

 Afro-Mexican communities along the Oaxaca coast were disproportionately impacted.
 Isidro Ramírez López, leader of the Organization for the Social and Productive Development of Indigenous Peoples and Afro-Descendant Communities (SOCPINDA), called Hurricane Erick the most devastating storm these communities have faced, adding that “nine out of ten families were affected by Hurricane Erick’s strong winds.
 The truth is, no one escaped the effects.”

-AHAH is focusing its response in Oaxaca, where our Disaster Assessment and Response Team (DART) is actively coordinating with local authorities, conducting on-the-ground assessments, and distributing emergency kits with water and non-perishable food.
+AHAH is focusing its response in Oaxaca, where our Disaster Assistance and Response Team (DART) is actively coordinating with local authorities, conducting on-the-ground assessments, and distributing emergency kits with water and non-perishable food.

 It’s a terrible situation here in the town.
 My family, each one has their own testimony saying that on every corner people were taking refuge—everyone or most of the people from my town.
 I have even asked influencers all the way there.
 Out of desperation for my town, I told them to support me, that just as they spread information, we want them to spread information about my town here, because it’s not just one person affected; there are more than 200 inhabitants.